 Our charter also authorizes our Board of Directors, without stockholder approval, to designate and issue one or more classes or series of preferred stock in addition to our Series A1 Preferred Stock, Series A Preferred Stock, Series D Preferred Stock and equity or debt securities convertible into preferred stock and to set the voting powers, conversion or other rights, preferences, restrictions, limitations as to dividends or other distributions and qualifications, or terms and conditions of redemption of each class or series of shares so issued.
 If any additional preferred stock is publicly offered, the terms and conditions of such preferred stock (or other equity or debt securities convertible into preferred stock) will be set forth in a registration statement registering the issuance of such preferred stock or equity or debt securities convertible into preferred stock.
-Because our Board of Directors has the power to establish the preferences and rights of each class or series of preferred stock, it may afford the holders of any class or series of preferred stock preferences, powers, and rights senior to the rights of holders of our Series A1 Preferred Stock or Common Stock.
-If we ever create and issue additional preferred stock or equity or debt securities convertible into preferred stock with a distribution preference over our Series A1 Preferred Stock or Common Stock, payment of any distribution preferences of such new outstanding preferred stock would reduce the amount of funds available for the payment of distributions on our Series A1 Preferred Stock and Common Stock, as applicable.
-Further, holders of preferred stock are normally entitled to receive a preference payment if we liquidate, dissolve, or wind up before any payment is made to the holders of our Common Stock, likely reducing the amount the holders of our Common Stock would otherwise receive upon such an occurrence.
-In addition, under certain circumstances, the issuance of additional preferred stock may delay, prevent, render more difficult or
+Because our Board of Directors has the power to establish the preferences and rights of each class of preferred stock, it may afford the holders of any class or series of preferred stock preferred stock or equity or debt securities convertible into preferred Stock.
+If we ever create and issue additional preferred stock or equity or debt securities convertible into preference over our Series A1 Preferred Stock or Common Stock, payment of any distribution preferences of such new outstanding preferred stock would reduce the amount of funds available for the payment of distributions on our Series A1 Preferred Stock are normally entitled to receive a preference payment if we liquidate, dissolve, or wind up before any payment is made to the holders of our Common Stock, likely reducing the amount the holders of our Common Stock would otherwise receive upon such an occurrence.
+In addition, under certain circumstances, the issuance of additional preferred stock may delay, prevent, render more difficult or tend to discourage, a merger, tender offer, or proxy contest, the assumption of control by a holder of a large block of our securities, or the remova